mattvagni/enfield-docs/docs/creating-a-theme.md

 When you build your site it will copy over the `css` and `js` directory.

 ## Urls in your theme
-In your theme if you want to refer to a static file or a post url you have to use the `url` filter.
+In your theme if you want to refer to a static file or a page url you have to use the `url` filter.

 For example, given the above theme structure, in your theme you will have to do this if you want to include a the javascript file:
 ```jinja